WelshDan/smittys-bar/README.md

 #### 1.1 Brief introduction

 The Smitty’s Bar & Restaurant website is a website for a fictitious bar that contains a login system and a booking system to store reservations.
 I designed the pub layout myself.
-Users can sign up, log in, book a table and look around at all that this pub has to offer.
+Users can sign up, log in, book a table.

 #### 1.2 Basic mechanics

-The website was created using the following:
+This was created using the following:

-- [Bootstrap framework Restaurantly](https://bootstrapmade.com/restaurantly-restaurant-template/) for the framework of the website
 - [Django Python framework](https://www.djangoproject.com) as the progaming language
-- [ElephantSQL](https://www.elephantsql.com/) for the connection to the database
+- [Code Institutes own database](https://dbs.ci-dbs.net/) which replaced [ElephantSQL](https://www.elephantsql.com/) during the project
 - [Heroku](https://www.heroku.com) or the deployment of the website
+- Edited in the Cross Platform Cloud IDE Gitpod <https://www.gitpod.io/> which replaced CodeAnywhere during the project

+Some stylings and layout was taken from this website template:

+- [Bootstrap framework Restaurantly](https://bootstrapmade.com/restaurantly-restaurant-template/) for the framework of the website

 #### 1.3 Link to the website

-The website can be found [here](https://smittys-bd7d75f32e46.herokuapp.com/)
+The link to the deployed Smitty's Bar can be found [here](https://smittys-bar-e7b5536cbae9.herokuapp.com/)

 ----------------